What is fecal occult blood?

 Does the test always work?

+Although the fecal occult blood test is simple and easy, it may give incorrect results in certain situations.
 For example, the test may fail if blood is not distributed evenly throughout the stool sample, or if bleeding occurs intermittently rather than continuously.
-In these situations, the amount of blood in the stool will be quite variable and as a result a particular stool sample could show negative for occult blood, even though there is bleeding from the digestive system.
+In these situations, the amount of blood in the stool will be quite variable and, as a result, a particular stool sample could show negative for occult blood, even though there is bleeding from the digestive system.

 Diet can also affect the accuracy of the fecal occult blood test.
-If a pet eats raw or undercooked meat, raw vegetables, or even some types of canned food, the test for fecal occult blood may be positive, even though the pet is not bleeding into the digestive tract.
+If a pet eats raw or under-cooked meat, raw vegetables, or even some types of canned food, the test for fecal occult blood may be positive, even though the pet is not bleeding into the digestive tract.
 To avoid this problem, your veterinarian may suggest feeding dry kibble exclusively for three days prior to the test, and recommend that meat, meat scraps, and raw vegetables not be fed to your pet during this interval.

 Because of variability in the success of the fecal occult blood test, your veterinarian may suggest repeating the test to ensure an accurate diagnosis.